-The Participant List will also delineate those positions that are Skilled Professional Medical Personnel (SPMP) versus non-SPMP staff.
+The Participant List includes positions that are Skilled Professional Medical Personnel (SPMP).
 The SPMP designation allows for an enhanced Federal Financial Participation (FFP) rate of 75% for a state's Medicaid costs for the compensation, travel and training of skilled medical professionals.
 For example, SPMP personnel may include "physicians, dentists, nurses and other specialized personnel who have professional education and training in the field of medical care or appropriate medical practice and who are in an employer-personnel relationship with the Medicaid agency."
 Contracted staff are not eligible to claim reimbursement at the enhanced rate of SPMP.
 Additional detail regarding SPMP is included in Appendix B.